Narrow your results

 ## # A tibble: 6 × 6

-# Get list of perameles species only in area specified:
+# Get list of perameles species in area specified:

 # (Note: This can also be specified by a shapefile)